cooperative-computing-lab/makeflow-examples/ssaha/README.md

 length of sequences.

 ```
-./fastq_generate.pl 100000 100 > query.fastq
+./fastq_generate.pl 10000 2000 > db.fastq
-./fastq_generate.pl 100000 1000 > db.fastq
+./fastq_generate.pl 100000 100 db.fastq > query.fastq
 ```

 Make sure that the sequential ssaha executable works.
-This may run a long time, so cancel it once you are satisfied it is working.
+This should run in ~5 minutes, so cancel it once you are satisfied it is working.

 ```